Contact clerking team

 “The go-to silk for anything that requires thinking outside the box and imaginative legal argument” (The Legal 500, 2022)

 Jenni’s local government practice is wide-ranging.
-She frequently advises local authorities on a wide range of issues relating to their powers and duties, and regularly acts for and against local authorities.
-She has, for example, carried out an independent standards investigation into allegations of misconduct on the part of the leader of a county council, advised about commissioning responsibilities in relation to assistance with medication and about obligations under the Care Act, advised about applications under the new burdens doctrine, and represented a local authority in relation to qualifying criteria for exempt accommodation.
+She frequently advises local authorities on a range of issues relating to their powers and duties, and regularly acts for and against local authorities.
+She has, for example, recently represented a family in a successful challenge to the disproportionate actions of a local authority exercising powers under the Children Act 1989.
+She has carried out an independent standards investigation into allegations of misconduct on the part of the leader of a county council; advised about commissioning responsibilities in relation to assistance with medication and obligations under the Care Act; advised about applications under the new burdens doctrine; represented a local authority in relation to qualifying criteria for exempt accommodation; advised regarding consultation obligations when considering cuts to services; and advised with regard to restitution claims in continuing healthcare funding disputes.

-Judgment - R (AA) v Rotherham Metropolitan Borough Council [2019] EWHC 3529 (Admin) - Challenge to the decision of a local authority to close a day centre for adults with learning difficulties
+- R (AA) v Rotherham MBC [2019] EWHC 3529 (Admin) – challenge to the decision of a local authority to close a day centre for adults with learning difficulties

-Judgment - R (RD) v Worcestershire County Council [2019] EWHC 449 (Admin) - Judicial review regarding withdrawal of portage services in breach of parents’ legitimate expectation
+- R (RD) v Worcestershire County Council [2019] EWHC 449 (Admin) - judicial review regarding the withdrawal of portage services in breach of parents’ legitimate expectation

-Judgment - R (KE) v Bristol City Council [2018] EWHC 2103 (Admin) - Challenge to a local authority’s budget allocation for special educational needs
+- R (KE) v Bristol City Council [2018] EWHC 2103 (Admin) - challenge to a local authority’s budget allocation for special educational needs

-Judgment - R (Wolverhampton City Council) v South Worcestershire CCG [2018] EWHC 1136 (Admin) - Dispute between a local authority and two clinical commissioning groups as to responsibility for an adult with continuing health care needs
+- R (Wolverhampton City Council) v South Worcestershire CCG [2018] EWHC 1136 (Admin) - dispute between a local authority and two clinical commissioning groups as to responsibility for an adult with continuing healthcare needs

-Judgment- no link - R (National Aids Trust) v NHS England (Local Government Association intervening) [2016] EWCA Civ 1100 - Case concerning the public health responsibilities of local authorities and, in particular, whether local authorities or NHS England bears responsibility for commissioning pre-exposure prophylaxis designed to prevent the transmission of HIV.
+- R (National Aids Trust) v NHS England (Local Government Association intervening) [2016] EWCA Civ 1100 - case concerning the public health responsibilities of local authorities and in particular whether local authorities or NHS England bore responsibility for commissioning treatment designed to prevent the transmission of HIV

 Healthcare

-Jenni has particular expertise in relation to all aspects of healthcare, community care and mental health.
+Jenni has particular expertise in relation to all aspects of healthcare, mental health and community care.
 She acts for individuals and their families, NHS bodies, private healthcare providers and health regulatory bodies.
-Her work as Counsel to the Infected Blood Inquiry has involved the detailed exploration of medical ethics in treatment and research and the medical, psychosocial and financial impacts where medical treatment causes harm.
+She has substantial experience before mental health tribunals.
+Her work as Counsel to the Infected Blood Inquiry involved the detailed exploration of medical ethics in treatment and research and the medical, psychosocial and financial impacts where medical treatment causes harm.
+Much of her inquest work has involved deaths where failures to identify, assess and treat those with mental health difficulties have been a significant contributory factor.

-Judgment - Re AB [2020] EWHC 692 (Fam) - Application regarding the statutory right of a personal representative to access a deceased patient’s records under the Access to Health Records Act
+- Re AB [2020] EWHC 692 (Fam) - application regarding the statutory right of a personal representative to access a deceased patient’s records under the Access to Health Records Act

-Judgment- no link - R (KK) v Tavistock & Portman NHS Foundation Trust [2019] EWHC 3565 - Judicial review challenge to the NHS Trust’s protocol regarding referral of transgender prisoners for gender reassignment surgery
+- R (KK) v Tavistock and Portman NHS Foundation Trust [2019] EWHC 3565 - judicial review challenge to NHS Trust’s protocol regarding referral of transgender prisoners for gender reassignment surgery

-Judgment- no link - Welsh Ministers v PJ [2018] UKSC 66 - Mental Health Act case considering whether a responsible clinician could impose conditions on a community treatment order amounting to a deprivation of liberty
+- Welsh Ministers v PJ [2018] UKSC 66 - Mental Health Act case considering whether a responsible clinician could impose conditions on a community treatment order amounting to deprivation of liberty

-Judgment - Tinsley v Manchester City Council [2017] EWCA Civ 1704 - Whether a patient entitled to aftercare services under the Mental Health Act is required to fund such services from an award of damages
+- Tinsley v Manchester City Council [2017] EWCA Civ 1704 – whether a patient entitled to aftercare services under the Mental Health Act is required to fund such services from an award of damages

-Judgment - R (M) v Human Fertilisation and Embryology Authority [2016] EWCA Civ 611 - Judicial review of a refusal of the HFEA to issue a special direction for the export of gametes
+- R (M) v Human Fertilisation and Embryology Authority [2016] EWCA Civ 611 – judicial review of a refusal of the HFEA to issue a special direction for the export of gametes

 Court of Protection and Medical Treatment